Giraffe Manor is perfect for a 1 or 2 night stay as part of a longer safari itinerary to visit Kenya's game reserves.

 Visit the Daphne Sheldrick Elephant orphanage near by and adopt a baby elephant

-Call us on (858) 523-9000 to start planning your vacation to Giraffe Manor or take a look at our itineraries to Nairobi and Central Kenya
+Call us on to start planning your holiday to Giraffe Manor or take a look at our itineraries to Nairobi and Central Kenya

 Giraffe Manor is surrounded by 140 acres of pristine indigenous forest in Nairobi.
 An elegant, personally-hosted, small and exclusive hotel, it is famous for its resident herd of endangered Rothschild giraffe.
 As it was originally built in the 1930s as a private home, the manor has a personality of its own with all the rooms being individually decorated and differently proportioned.

-Giraffe Manor was modelled on a Scottish hunting lodge and now has six bedrooms, all with en-suite bathrooms and some with a shower only or bath only.
+Giraffe Manor was modelled on a Scottish hunting lodge and now has twelve bedrooms split between the main Manor house and Garden House, all with en-suite bathrooms and some with a shower only or bath only.
 One of these rooms, the Karen Blixen Suite, is suitable for families as it has a mezzanine floor with twin beds.